Can You Powder Coat Plastic? Here's Everything You Need to Know

 What should I do if the powder coating on my plastic item chips or peels?

-Yes, you can touch up the affected area with a compatible powder coating or consult a professional for a complete re-coating to restore the finish.
+You can touch up the damaged area with a compatible powder coating or reach out to a professional for a full re-coating to bring back the finish.